porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/helper.md

 # Js

-## typeScale(size)
+## typeScale(fontSize)

-Calculates font-size and line-height to fit into Porsche Vertical Grid System. `size` only accepts value in rem or px, e.g. 12px or 1.5rem.
+Calculates font-size and line-height to fit into Porsche Vertical Grid System.
+The `fonzSize` parameter only accepts value in rem or px, e.g. 12px or 1.5rem.

 #### Example